deceasedvector/portfolio/docs/writing-samples/tutorial.md

 ## Troubleshooting

-* **Circular Reference Errors**: ensure you're not creating loops in the tree structure.
+* **Circular reference errors**: ensure you're not creating loops in the tree structure.
-* **Invalid Leg Errors**: verify you're using the correct LegName for the tree type.
+* **Invalid leg errors**: verify you're using the correct LegName for the tree type.
-* **Position Already Filled**: check if the target position already contains another associate.
+* **Position already filled**: check if the target position already contains another associate.
-* **TreeType Mismatch**: confirm the TreeType is consistent between validation and placement.
+* **TreeType mismatch**: confirm the TreeType is consistent between validation and placement.